emregokgedik/emregokgedik/README.md

 ### Hi there 👋

- 👨‍🎓 I’m currently Computer Engineering student(3/4) in Kutahya Dumlupinar University 🚨 I’m looking for <b>long-term internships or remote working</b>.
+ 👨‍🎓 I’m currently Computer Engineering student(3/4) in Kutahya Dumlupinar University

+ 🚨 I’m looking for <b>long-term internships or remote working</b>

- 🌱 I’m currently learning Git, Github, Front-End
+ 🌱 I’m currently learning Git, Github, Front-End development

  📫 How to reach me: emregokgedik2@gmail.com

 📌Note:Due to earthquake in Turkey, I'm only open to <b>remote or with housing support on-site</b> working or internships.